 14. Could You Define the Concept of Cost Accounting?

-To define the concept of cost accounting, we need first to understand what cost is.
-It is the total value of resources used in the production of a good or service, expressed in terms of money or monetary units.
+To define the concept of cost accounting, we must first understand what cost is.
+It is the total value of resources used in producing a good or service, expressed in terms of money or monetary units.

 It is the monetary measurement of the cash used, property transferred, issued stock, services, or liability incurred to produce given goods and services.
-Unless used by an objective or phrase, this term can mean lots of things.
+Unless used by an objective or phrase, this term can mean many things.

 This defi8nite meaning of cost is used in computing, measuring, and analysis, which helps achieve the three main objectives of cost accounting: determination, analysis, and control of costs.